Route Planning: The Complete Guide

 As Amazon have tightened their grip on the online retail space in recent years, they have incorporated the ‘Delivery Experience’ into the service.
 Turning to the ‘gig economy’ model with Amazon Flex and hiring drivers to deliver parcels directly to customers' own vehicles, they have effectively removed the need for 3PL companies.
 This has also given them greater control over the experience provided at the point of delivery.

-By using a Route Planner for your own business, you can go toe-to-toe with the likes of Amazon by providing a great experience for your customers.
+By implementing delivery route optimization in your own business, you can go toe-to-toe with the likes of Amazon by providing a great experience for your customers.
 Just some of the features that can drive this are:

 • Accurate ETD’s (Estimated Time of Delivery)